 24 children’s publishers accepting unsolicited submissions

-About Kids Books – OPEN.
+About Kids Books – Their website appears to be either deleted or under renewal.
 ‘About Kids Books is an independent Australian publishing company established in 2015 to publish quality junior fiction for readers aged 7 to 12 years.
 Publisher, Dianne (Di) Bates, has over 30 years in the children’s book industry as a widely-published children’s author and the founder and editor of Buzz Words, the most influential online magazine for people in the children’s book industry.’
 They only publish Australian authors and illustrators.

 - Submissions: They require a synopsis, cover letter, title page and the first two chapters sent via email.